Recapped lands $6 million for collaborative sales software that gets the customer in the mix – TechCrunch

 Recapped, a startup building collaborative sales software, announced the close of a $6.3 million seed round today.
 The deal was led by Charles River Ventures.
-Entrepreneurs Roundtable Accelerator, CoFound, AirAngels, Prime Set, Twenty5Twenty, Peter Kazanjy, Alan Chunk and other angels also participated in the round.
+Entrepreneurs Roundtable Accelerator, CoFound, AirAngels, Prime Set, Twenty5Twenty, Peter Kazanjy, Alan Chung and other angels also participated in the round.

 Recapped was founded by Mark Fershteyn and Ujwal Battar.
 Fershteyn spent his career in sales, first as an account executive at Citrix and then as vice president of sales at App Academy.
 He felt firsthand the difficulty of collaboration in the sales space, not only with members of the sales team and other departments within an organization, but also with the buy side of a transaction.
 That cross-team, cross-company clunkiness leads to challenges around transparency and business planning.